xirdev/docs-api/data-service.md

 ### Deletes path in the data layer

 ```
+TEST: data delete should delete 1 element
 ```

 ### Get a Value

 ```
+TEST: data get should get a value
 ```

 ### Get list of keys